Away (company): Products

 Away produces and markets travel accessories using a direct-to-consumer business model.
 The company's best-known products are suitcases.
-Away's product line also includes travel bags, travel organizers and travel accessories.
+Away's product line includes travel bags, travel organizers, and travel accessories.

-The Carry-On was developed based on the focus group feedback.
+The Carry-On was developed based on focus group feedback.
 Vogue announced the creation of the luggage in November 2015, labeling it "The Perfect Carry-On."
 By October 2016, Away had launched three additional sizes: The Bigger Carry-On; The Medium; and The Large.
 The Bigger Carry-On was an honoree in the 2017 Fast Company Innovation By Design Awards.
 Due to the brand's celebrity appeal, People dubbed the luggage "the little black dress of luggage" in August 2017.